LamaBleu/Pluto-DATV-test/README.md

 This is not a tutorial to install Pluto from scratch !
 Just detailed notes following my 3-days workshop.
 You should have installed your Pluto tools and have it tested enough : SDRangel, GNUradio... have drivers/packages installed to manage IIO device : libiio, gr-iio, libad9361 ...
 Be sure to have "Industrial IO" listed as block section in GNUradio, with FMCOMM and PlutoSDR sub-sections.
-May also work using SOapSDR or osmocom.
+May also work using SoapySDR or osmocom.

 IMPORTANT REMINDER :
 Always use a bandpass filter.
 No filter = harmonics.